On Your Own: Pro-level Autonomous Drone Racing in Uninstrumented Arenas: Racing Tracks

 \section{Racing Tracks}

-We used two different tracks, shown in Fig. \ref{fig:tracks}, for our experiments.
+For our experiments, we used two different tracks (Fig. \ref{fig:tracks}).
 The first track was set up in a flight arena equipped with a motion capture (MoCap) system, providing ground-truth data to analyze speed, gate-to-gate times, traveled distance, state estimation, and trajectory tracking.
 The second track was prepared in a larger, uninstrumented hangar.
 In this case, quantitative evaluation was limited to lap \revision{and sector} times.

 The tracks were created using gates made of PVC pipes and covered with fabric banners featuring printed designs.
 Each gate measures 7-by-7ft (213.36cm) with an inner opening of 5-by-5ft (152.4cm), matching closely the standards set by prominent drone racing leagues\footnote{\href{https://www.multigp.com/product/drone-racing-gate-bundle}{https://www.multigp.com/product/drone-racing-gate-bundle}}.